oatlog/oatlog/doc/report/main.typ

 e-graphs are suitable for.
 In particular, e-graphs are not used in current general-purpose compilers despite their ability to solve the phase ordering problem.

-E-graphs have, however, been used in more specialized domains such as for synthesis of low-error floating point expressions @herbie and for optimization of linear algebra expressions @spores.
+E-graphs have, however, been used in more specialized domains such as synthesis of low-error floating point expressions @herbie and optimization of linear algebra expressions @spores.
 They are also used in eggcc @eggcc, an experimental optimizing compiler for the toy language Bril, and the webassembly-oriented production compiler backend Cranelift @cranelift.
 Cranelift uses a weaker construct called acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
 A proliferation of e-graphs within compilers would require them to become faster.

-#TODO[Explain limitations of aegraphs.
+// #TODO[Explain limitations of aegraphs.
 Or not?
 Seems excessive]
+// it is actually unclear what exactly the weaknesses are with aegraphs, and therefore very hard to
+// explain.

-== Datalog and relational databases
+== Relational databases and Datalog

 #TODO[e-graphs as relational databases is discovered "recently" provide year/citation]

 #TODO[is this suitable for people who don't know databases or Datalog?]

+#TODO[add paragraph mentioning how databases have been a useful tool, what indexes are, why they are
+useful]

-Recent developments in e-graphs for equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
+Recent developments in e-graphs for equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog @egglog.
+Datalog is a declarative logic programming language that reasons bottom-up by inserting rows into tables.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

-This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
+This allows EqSat @equalitysaturation  leverage algorithms from Datalog, in particular the algorithm semi-naive evaluation which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.
 Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the e-graph